vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Saumya; bath, gifts, japa, homa, tarpapa of pitss and gods on this day become inexhaustible; observe nakta and worship the sun on this day with red lotuses, red sandal wood paste, sugandha dhūpa and pāyasa (as naivedya );

 performer is freed from sins; KKV 13-14, HV I. 524.
-Saumyavrata-Give up flowers in Hemanta and Sisira Beasons and on Phā. pūrnimā donate three flowers of gold in the
+Saumyavrata-Give up flowers in Hemanta and Sisira Beasons and on Phā. pūrṇimā donate three flowers of gold in the

 8. D. 58